These retro cheesecloth ghosts are simple to make and add a touch of whimsy to your Halloween decor!

-When I was little, my mom and I made these cheesecloth ghosts at Halloween.
+When I was little, my mom and I made these cheesecloth ghosts to add to the Halloween decorations.
 Several years ago I saw some cheesecloth for 5 cents at a thrift store, so I picked it up thinking the girls and I could make these ghosts.

 Well.
 We never actually did.